rust-motd/rust-motd/README.md

 ### SSL Certificates

-- `sort_method`: The order to sort the displayed ssl certificates (Note: not currently implemented).
+- `sort_method`: The order to sort the displayed ssl certificates.
+Options are "alphabetical", "expiration", or none, in which case the certs will be displayed in the same order that they appear in the config file.
 - `[ssl_certificates.certs]`: A subsection which is a list pairs of of certificate display names (keys) and certificate paths (values).

 ### Filesystems